On Laplacian eigenvalue equation with constant Neumann boundary data: eigenvalue comparison and solvability of

 In this section, we first prove comparison results on Neumann Laplacian eigenvalues and the eigenvalues of the boundary mean zero Laplacian with constant Neumann data.

 We define

 Then the variational characterization of the $i$-th nonzero eigenvalue of boundary mean zero Laplacian with constant Neumann data is given as

-In the above $w_1,\cdots,w_{i-1}\in W(\Omega)$ are eigenfunctions of the first $i-1$ eigenvalues of boundary mean zero Laplacian.
-For each eigenvalue $\kappa_i$, it easy to check by the variational principle that the corresponding eigenfunction $w_i$ satisfies
+In the above $w_1,\cdots,w_{i-1}\in W(\Omega)$ are eigenfunctions of the first $(i-1)$ eigenvalues of the boundary mean zero Laplacian under constant Neumann data, and the perpendicularity is in the sense of $L^2$ scalar product.
+For each eigenvalue $\kappa_i$, it is easy to check by the variational principle that the corresponding eigenfunction $w_i$ satisfies

 Also, similar to the Dirichlet or Neumann eigenvalue problem, one can easily verify that the min-max principle also holds in this new eigenvalue problem.
 That is,